kg583/TIGHT/README.md

 	* Entries are `C + D[i]`
 		* `C`: Color of the vertex (`BLUE` to `DARKGRAY`)
 		* `D`: Vertex data (any real number)
-	* Sign and decimal part of real part can be set arbitrarily by the user
+	* Sign and fractional part of real part can be set arbitrarily by the user
 		* All subprograms ignore these components of vertex entries
 	* If a vertex contains no entry, it is assumed to be uncolored and have no associated data
 * `X`: Vertex X coordinates